sinse100/SANE_top_tier_conference_paper/README.md

 + Empirical Software Engineering (EMSE)
 + IEEE Transactions on Dependable and Secure Computing (TDSC)
 + IEEE Transactions on Network Science and Engineering (TNSE)
++ IEEE Transactions on Parallel and Distributed Systems (TPDS)

 # List of Top Tier Conference
 + Financial Cryptography and Data Security (FC)